Izza11/GLSL-Editor-Processing/README.md

    The last command (npm start) should launch Shdr editor as a separate window.
 Close the Shdr editor.

+### Packaging instructions for Shdr

+1. Open a terminal/console/command prompt, change to the Shdr-master directory.
+Type and run this command:

+   #### For Windows:

+         electron-packager .
+Shdr --overwrite --asar=true --platform=win32 --arch=ia32 --prune=true --out=release-builds

+   #### For MacOS:

+         electron-packager . --overwrite --platform=darwin --arch=x64 --prune=true --out=release-builds

+   Running this command would create a folder by the name of 'release-builds' inside the Shdr-master directory, which would contain the    Shdr.exe.
+The path to Shdr.exe needs to be given to "Shader Editor" tool later as you proceed.

 ### Build instructions for processing core and processing tool
 1. Install Apache Ant